-Unless otherwise provided in the applicable prospectus supplement, the debt securities will not be redeemable before maturity at the option of Chile or repayable before maturity at the option of the holder.
+Unless otherwise provided in the applicable prospectus supplement, the debt securities will not be redeemable before maturity at the option of the holder.
 Nevertheless, Chile may at any time repurchase the debt securities at any price in the open market or otherwise.
 Chile may hold or resell debt securities it purchases or may surrender them to the trustee for cancellation.